bytesbydave/algorithms/Qustions/react.md

 - improves renderring process by breaking down rendering work into smaller units
 - rewrite of React's reconciliation algorithm, which compares the two virtual DOMs

+### Phases of the React Lifecycle

+- Mounting - component is inserted into the DOM
+- Updating - component is re-rendered due to changes in props/state
+- Unmounting - component is removed from the DOM, cleanup functions

+#### Class Components

+> **Mounting** - component is inserted into the DOM
+>
+> > constructor - initialize state and bind methods
+>
+> > componentDidMount - data fetching, subscriptions

+> **Updating** - component re-rendered due to changes in props or state
+>
+> > shouldComponentUpdate - decide whether to re-render
+>
+> > componentDidUpdate - runs after updates, good for network requests based on prop/state changes

+> **Unmounting** - component is being removed from the DOM
+>
+> > componentWillUnmount - cleanup(timers, subscriptions)

+#### Function Components(with Hooks)

+**useEffect(() => {...}, []):** Runs after every mount (like componentDidMount)

+**useEffect(() => {...}):** Runs after every render (like componentDidUpdate)

+**useEffect(() => {...; return () => {...}}, []):** Cleanup function runs on unmount (like componentWillUnmount)

+### Common Frontend Vulnerabilities

+**Cross-Site Scripting(XSS)**

+- attacker injects malicious scripts into your app

+- Prevention: Never inject raw HTML, sanitize user input

+**Clickjacking**

+- Malicious site tricks users into clicking something different from what they perceive
+- Prevention: Use X-Frame-Options header to prevent your app from being embedded in iframes

+**CSRF (Cross-Site Request Forgery)**

+- attacker tricks a user into submitting requests they did not intgend

+- Prevention: Use CSRF tokens, same-site cookies

+**React-Specific Security Practices**

+- validate and sanitize all user inputs

+- use HTTPS for all network requests

+### What is CSRF, how is it done?

+- Attacker crafts a request that performs a sensitive action on a target site
+- victim, while logged in to the target site, visits the malicious site
+- browser automatically includes authentication credentials(cookies) with forged request, making it seem legitimate

+### How to prevent CSRF?

+- use CSRF tokens: uinque, unpredictable values included in forms and verified by the server on submission
+- check HTTP referrer header
+- require re-authenitcation for sensitive actions

+### How to validate and sanittize user inputs?

+- input sanitization removes or encodes potentially dangerous characters to prevent attacks like SQL injection and XSS
+- identify all user input points
+- validate input types, lengths, allowed characters
+- sanitize input by escaping or removing dangerous characters (encodeURIComponent)

+### What does HTTPS do vs HTTP?

+- encrypts the data between the browser and server

+### What is a DOM?

+- represents the page structure as a tree of objects(nodes)